Active ETF Market Share Update & Weekly Market ReviewLearn more about this firm

 *Municipal and high yield rates are from Barclays Capital

-This document should not be considered investment advice and the information contain within should not be relied upon in assessing whether or not to invest in any products mentioned.
-This document has been prepared without regard to the individual financial circumstances and objectives of persons who received it.
+This document should not be considered investment advice and the information contain within should not be relied upon in assessing whether or not to invest in any securities or asset classes mentioned.
+This document has been prepared without regard to the individual financial circumstances and objectives of persons who receive it.
 The securities discussed in this document may not be suitable for all investors.

-This material was compiled by AdvisorShares based on publically available data.
-AdvisorShares makes no warranties or representation of any kind relating to the accuracy, completeness or timeliness of the data and shall not have liability for any damages of any kind relating to such data.
+This material was compiled by AdvisorShares Investments, LLC (“AdvisorShares”), an SEC-registered investment adviser and was based on publically available data at the time of compilation.
+AdvisorShares makes no warranties or representation of any kind relating to the accuracy, completeness or timeliness of the data and shall not have liability for any damages of any kind relating to the use such data.
+This material represents an assessment of the market environment at a specific point in time and is not intended to be a forecast of future events, or a guarantee of future results.

 The indices included herein are unmanaged indices and one cannot directly invest in an index.
 Index returns do not reflect the impact of any management fees, transaction costs or expenses.
 The index information included herein is for illustrative purposes only.